 Be Sure to Pay in Full

 When reinstating or paying off a loan, you must pay every penny that is included in the quote.
-If you tender payment and it is not adequate to reinstate or pay off the loan, the lender can reject your payment and proceed with the foreclosure sale.
-Often, the lender’s attorney or the trustee will require that you contact them the day before sending in reinstatement or payoff funds to verify the amount.
+If you tender payment and it is not adequate to reinstate or pay off the loan, your payment might be rejected and the foreclosing party could proceed with the foreclosure sale.
+Often, the foreclosing party’s attorney or the trustee will require that you contact them the day before sending in reinstatement or payoff funds to verify the amount.

 What if I Disagree with the Reinstatement/Payoff Quote?

-Keep in mind that the foreclosure will not stop just because you have a dispute with the quote.
+Keep in mind that the foreclosure probably won't stop just because you have a dispute with the quote.
 You might want to pay the full amount, especially if it is a dispute over a small amount of money, just to ensure that the foreclosure process is halted.